zestacademy/Compilers/README.md

 ## 🔧 Configuration Required

-This project includes multiple online compilers that require API credentials to function:
+This project includes multiple online compilers and features that require API credentials to function:

 ### 1. JDoodle API (for C and Java Compilers)